ningf02/Processing/src/README.md

 Exercises and projects throughout 1st year college.
 More details about individual project in each folder.

+Below are examples of exercises which are used to familarise with processing.

 ![Kapture 2023-03-24 at 16 27 36](https://user-images.githubusercontent.com/112631548/227584916-917620b8-0de3-4ae1-aa0d-36a54897c78c.gif)
 ![Kapture 2023-03-24 at 1![Kapture 2023-03-24 at 16 29 59](https://user-images.githubusercontent.com/112631548/227585505-d559e88f-0269-4c62-a694-886daf430d4f.gif)